fg-inet/python-asyncio-taps/docs/source/api.rst

 Using the PyTAPS API, an application can do the following:

-* Create a Preconnection with properties relevant for the connection
+* Create a Preconnection with endpoints, TransportProperties, and SecurityParameters
 * Perform one of the following actions on the Preconnection:
-	* Initiate: Connect to another endpoint
+	* Initiate: Connect to another endpoint or join a multicast session
 	* Listen: Listen for incoming Connections
-	* Rendezvous: Simultaneously Listen for incoming Connections and Initiate a Connection to another Endpoint
+	* Rendezvous: Simultaneously Listen and Initiate
 * To send data, call Send()
 * To receive data, call Receive()
 * Close the Connection